cyber-science/2025/_pages/registration.md

 <hr/>
 <ul>

-<li> At least one author of an accepted paper must register and present the paper. </li>
+<li> At least one author of an accepted paper must register and present the paper.
+On-site and online presenters pay the same registration fee. </li>
 <li> <b>The author must register and pay the registration and all other applicable fees before September 20, 2024 (JST). <br>If the conference does not receive your full payment within the specified period, your paper and registration will be cancelled.</b> </li>
 <li> Active IEEE Membership status will be verified.
 Non-active members cannot qualify for IEEE membership discount. </li>
 <li> To avail of the IEEE Student Member/Non-IEEE Student Member discounted rates, the student must be presently enrolled.
 The student should attach and send a copy (through the student’s university email address) of his/her student ID or a certification (pdf files) from your dean to <a href="mailto:cyberscitech2024@gmail.com"><u>cyberscitech2024@gmail.com</u></a>. </li>